 6. The area between the Berezina and the Dnepr was occupied by Tocharians, later the Eastern Balt settled here, and after them, the speaker of the Northern Russian dialect.
 Because of the scarce of the Tocharian vocabulary, both the long neighbourhood of Balts and Slavs, the research of substratum phenomena here is the very much complicated target.

-7. The Greek language started to form in the area between the Low Berezina, the Low Pripyat and the Sluch (the left tributary of the Pripyat).
-The Old Norse language was arisen as the second one here, and then the primary dialect of the Ukrainian language was separated from the common Old Slavic language.
-At last this country was settled by the Belorussians, therefore the Greek substratum can be found in the Belorussian language too.
+7. The Ukrainian language was formed in the same place as the Greek and Norse in the area between the Low Berezina, the Low Pripyat and the Sluch (the left tributary of the Pripyat).
+Currently this area is occupied by the Belorussians, therefore the Greek substratum can be found in the Belorussian language too.
 The ancient substrate word of this area is *krene “source, well”, though the majority of scholars deny connection between Ukr krynyc’a, Blr krynica, and Gr κρηνη – all “a source”.
 However the experts [FRISK H., 1970; HOLTHAUSEN F., 1974] see the the match for Gr. κρηνη and κρουνός "source, tide, flow, jet" in Icl hrønn “wave” and OE hræn ”wave, tide, sea”.
 Obviously the Norsemen have adopted this word from the remnants of Proto-Greek population of this area, and it has been got from them by the ancestors of Ukrainians which have added to the word the Slavic suffix –yc’a.
 Then the word in the form krynyc’a, has been borrowed from the Ukrainians by the Belorussians, Russian, and Poles.
 Other Greek-Ukrainian-North-Germanic correspondences, which can be considered as substrate words: